 4. Optionally, finish with a squeeze from half a lemon and some fresh parsley

-How Do You Tell if Scallops Are Done?
+How to Tell if Scallops Are Done?

 Probing with an instant-read thermometer will tell you precisely when the scallops are cooked through.
 Going off of cook time is tricky, as the size of scallops varies greatly.
 Since they are seared in such a hot skillet, it's important to be aware of the carry-over cooking that will happen.
 For this reason, you want to remove them from the skillet as soon as they are done.
 They will toughen up quickly and definitely don't benefit from cooking too long.